DarkArcanine/Getting_and_Cleaning_Data_Course_Project/CodeBook.md

 ** Description of variables and data **

-The description of variables and data below apply to the clean_dataset_mean_std_only dataframe and the clean_dataset_mean_std_only.csv file, as every variable is present in these datasets.
+The description of variables and data below apply to the clean_dataset_mean_std_only dataframe and the clean_dataset_mean_std_only.TXT file, as every variable is present in these datasets.
-For the the clean_dataset_mean_only dataframe and the clean_dataset_mean_only.csv file, the variables containing "StDev" do not apply as these variables were discarded.
+For the the clean_dataset_mean_only dataframe and the clean_dataset_mean_only.TXT file, the variables containing "StDev" do not apply as these variables were discarded.